Heart Arrhythmia Treatments

 Your heart has a sophisticated electrical system, but sometimes, that system experiences a short circuit.
 The result can be an arrhythmia, which is an abnormal or irregular heartbeat.
 One of the most common arrhythmias is atrial fibrillation (AFib).

-Memorial Cardiac and Vascular Institute offers the tools and expertise to treat AFib and other arrhythmias, from medication to high-tech interventions in the electrophysiology lab.
-Our heart team performs one of the highest volumes of arrhythmia treatments in South Florida, with excellent outcomes.
+Memorial Cardiac and Vascular Institute offers a variety of heart arrhythmia treatments for AFib and related conditions – from medication to high-tech interventions in the electrophysiology lab.
+Our heart rhythm specialists performs a majority of arrhythmia treatments in South Florida, with excellent outcomes.

 Datasource:Atrial Fibrillation Video